 Although Afghanistan has been in a state of conflict since 1978, this page will examine the ‘War in Afghanistan’ that began in September 2001, after the U.S. invasion of Afghanistan.
 Whilst the conflict has a significant combatant death toll, Afghan civilians are among those primarily affected, with many attacks targeting citizens.
 The conflict has also limited access to services such as healthcare and education, and left many in fear of persecution.
 After almost seventeen years, there is no clear end in sight for the ‘War in Afghanistan’.
 The resurgence of the Taliban in 2015 has necessitated continued military involvement.

-- The initial U.S. invasion was supported by the United Kingdom, Canada, Germany and Australia.
+Provided initial support for US invasion.
 These countries continued to provide support and troops throughout the war.
 Canada and the United Kingdom troops left Afghanistan in 2014.

 - Operation Resolute Support was established on January 1, 2015 and acted as a successor to ISAF.
 Led by NATO, the operation entitles having 13,000 troops in Afghanistan, acting predominantly in non-combative roles.